Chapter 4: Humanity

 “Can we sit?”
 The knight asked, pointing to another drinking establishment.
 “I’ll buy you both an ale.”

 The big one shrugged.
 The other raised his eyebrows and smiled.

 “Randall Stratton,” the smaller said, “this’s Woodrow Cayton.
 Pleased to meet you.”

 Jon found an empty table, ordered, and told them of his loss.
 It was not the first time he’d done so.
 He didn’t expect it to be the last.
 Too many fathers had suffered as he had.
 Far too many.
 This was the first time he’d seen them come to blows.

 “Well,” Randall said, “I know your pain.
 We lost our wives and young ‘uns too.
 We’re so frustrated, we started bashing each other for the grief of it.”

 “You might be onto something.”
-Jon smiled.
+Jonathan donned a half-smile.
 “I have wished to die.
 A good thrashing might be a fitting compromise.
 Are there many who have lost their families hereabouts?”